CtrlK

 Completeness

-Clearly answers both 'what' (generate publication-quality figures and tables from experiment results) and 'when' (explicit 'Use when' clause with specific trigger phrases and a contextual condition).
+Clearly answers both 'what' (generate publication-quality figures and tables from experiment results) and 'when' (explicit 'Use when' clause with specific trigger phrases and a general condition about needing plots for a paper).

 3 / 3